Contribution Margin in SaaS

 Payback is fast.
 According to Bill.com, “for customers acquired during fiscal 2018, the average payback period was approximately five quarters.”
 Good SaaS businesses recover the cost of acquiring the customer within 1.5 years.

-Bill.com and Sumo’s customer cohorts are a nice example of what a good SaaS business will experience: i) you lose money on the customer in year 1; ii) in year 2 the customer becomes very profitable and you recover the cost of acquiring the customer; iii) over time, your customers buy more product from you rather than less.
-Maintain these same attributes in your own SaaS business and you’ll be on your way to joining Bill.com and Sumo as a public company.
+Bill.com, Sumo, and Confluent’s customer cohorts are a nice example of what a good SaaS business will experience: i) you lose money on the customer in year 1 (about -100% marign); ii) in year 2 the customer becomes very profitable and you recover the cost of acquiring the customer; iii) over time, your customers buy more product from you rather than less so long as net dollar retention is over 100%+.
+Maintain these same attributes in your own SaaS business and you’ll be on your way to joining these companies in an IPO.